ostin-r/task-track/README.md

 # Task Track

-A dead-simple task tracker designed to help you manage your tasks efficiently
+A dead-simple command line tool designed to help you track your time

 *User guide is in progress*